About Paperslurry

 And, after teaching papermaking in-person for over a decade, I’ve decided to teach what I know online.

-If you want to supercharge your artistic papermaking, signup for my free email newsletter Paperslurry Weekly and get VIP invitations when enrollment opens for my comprehensive papermaking courses.
+If you want to supercharge your artistic papermaking, signup for my free email newsletter Paperslurry Weekly to become a brilliant papermaker.

 How I Fell In Love With Papermaking